Durant Motors

-Durant Motors Inc. was established in 1921 by former General Motors CEO William "Billy" Durant following his termination by the GM board of directors and the New York bankers who financed GM.

-Corporate relationships
+Durant Motors is a defunct American multinational automobile manufacturer, previously headquartered in Detroit, Michigan, United States.
+It was incorporated on January 12, 1921 by William C. Durant, who was the former founder and CEO of General Motors.

+The company introduced three automobiles originally, Star, Durant and Flint, but also acquired Locomobile shortly after the initial founding.
+In addition, Durant Motors added Mason Truck and created a rebadged version of the Star for international markets, called the Rugby.
+Five production locations were established: Lansing, Michigan, Flint, Michigan, Elizabeth, New Jersey, Oakland, California, and Leaside, Ontario, Canada.

+While the company initially amassed good success, slowing sales and poor stock positions up to and subsequently following the 1929 stock market crash caused the company to cease all production in August, 1931.
+The company went into liquidation in 1933.

+History

+William Durant founded Durant Motors on January 12, 1921, which came four months after his resignation from General Motors.
+After his leave from General Motors, he was able to quickly raise over $5 Million from New York banking friends and colleagues to provide enough capital and planning to start the corporation.

-Durant Motors attempted to be a full-line automobile producer of cars and fielded the Flint, Durant, and Star brands, which were designed to meet Buick, Oldsmobile, Oakland, and Chevrolet price points.
+Durant attempted to be a full-line automobile producer of cars and fielded the Flint, Durant, and Star brands, which were designed to meet Buick, Oldsmobile, Oakland, and Chevrolet price points.
 Billy Durant also acquired luxury-car maker Locomobile of Bridgeport, Connecticut, at its liquidation sale in 1922; in theory, Locomobile gave him a product that would compete against Cadillac, Rolls-Royce, and Pierce-Arrow.

 Durant Motors had a relationship with the Dort, Frontenac, and DeVaux automobile name badges.
 The Rugby line was the export name for Durant's Star car line.
 However, from 1928 to 1931, Durant marketed trucks in the US and Canadian markets under the badge Rugby Trucks.
 The Princeton, a model aimed at the Packard and Cadillac price points, was planned but never realized; also planned was the Eagle car line, but it never made it off the drafting tables.